Eglinton Country Park

 AS Home

-This estate and castle were the private lands of the Montgomerys' from 1300s until the grounds were gifted to the local council in 1976 to be used for leisure facilities.
+This Estate and first Castle were the private lands of the Montgomerys' from 1300s until the grounds were gifted to the local council in 1976 to be used for leisure facilities.

 The image below is of the car park left, and entrance to the park right.
 There is another car park further to the right should this park be full.